BrickSchema/reconciliation-api/README.md

 https://reconciliation-api.github.io/specs/0.1/) for use with OpenRefine and other software supporting the reconciliation API standard.

+This Reconciliation API implementation enables the inference of Brick equipment and point classes from unstructured BMS labels.
+If you want to learn how to use this tool to create Brick models, check out our [tutorial video](https://www.youtube.com/watch?v=LKcXMvrxXzE).

 ## How to Install Reconciliation Server

 You will only need to set this up once before you can use the Reconciliatio nserver